NoharOSP/Perfect_Works_Build/README.md

 - SBlood GWhip: Add ‘Drain 5% of foe’s fuel on hit’
 - Thor GWhip: Add Wind Element
 - Sonic GWhip: Change effect to ‘Decrease foe’s Defense by 10% on hit’
+- Magnetic Coat: Can be purchased at Shevat and Yggdrasil III (Disc 2)

 ### New items: